-- Root CAs shall perform all CA cryptographic operations on cryptographic modules rated at a minimum of FIPS 140-2 level 3 or higher. - Sub-CAs shall use a FIPS 140-2 Level 3 or higher validated hardware cryptographic module.
+- Root CAs shall perform all CA cryptographic operations on cryptographic modules rated at a minimum of FIPS 140-2 level 3 or higher. - Sub-CAs shall use a hardware cryptographic module that is rated, configured and operated at FIPS 140-2 Level 3 or higher.